 Am I required to purchase supplemental Travel Insurance when I study abroad?

 You must carry sufficient travel insurance, including emergency medical evacuation, which provides transportation in the event of medical emergencies.

-Canadian non-residents and international students MUST ADVISE International Student Services of study-abroad plans as soon as possible before leaving to activate the travel insurance.
+Canadian non-residents and international students MUST CONSULT International Student Services to register for the extended study away health insurance plan before going abroad.
 Address any questions to International Student Services.

 Other travel insurance can be purchased from any travel agency, i.e. Voyages Campus (Travel Cuts), the student travel agency on campus.

 In the Travel Registry form, if your insurance plan provides unlimited coverage enter “999999” in the Amount of Coverage field; and if your insurance plan has no expiry date enter “2099-01-01”.